michelcrypt4d4mus/yaralyzer/README.md

 # Example Output
-The Yaralyzer can export visualizations to HTML, ANSI colored text, and SVG vector images using the file export functionality that comes with [Rich](https://github.com/Textualize/rich) as well as a (somewhat limited) plain text JSON format.
-SVGs can be turned into `png` format images with a tool like [Inkscape](https://inkscape.org/) or [CairoSVG](https://pypi.org/project/CairoSVG/).
-In our experience they both work though we've seen some glitchiness in the rendered output (along with straight up crashes) using CairoSVG on the SVGs rendered by Yaralyzer.
+The Yaralyzer can export visualizations to HTML, ANSI colored text, and both PNG and SVG vector images using the file export functionality that comes with [Rich](https://github.com/Textualize/rich) as well as a (somewhat limited) plain text JSON format.

-If you want to export .png images directly from Yaralyzer you'll need to do one of these things:
+If you want to export `.png` images like the ones below directly from Yaralyzer you'll need to do one of these things:

 1. Install [Inkscape](https://inkscape.org/) (homebrew users can install it with `brew install --cask inkscape`)
-2. Ask for the `img` extra when installing Yaralyzer which will install [`cairosvg`](https://pypi.org/project/CairoSVG/): `pipx install yaralyzer[img]`
+2. Ask for the `img` extra when installing Yaralyzer which will install [`cairosvg`](https://pypi.org/project/CairoSVG/): `pipx install yaralyzer[img]`.
+You'll also have to install the CairoSVG executable manually in different ways depending on your operating system, see [the CairoSVG docs](https://cairosvg.org/documentation/#installation) for the specifics.

+In our experience Inkscape and CairoSVG both work though we've seen some glitchiness in the rendered output using CairoSVG on the SVGs rendered by Pdfalyzer so Inkscape is the recommended option.

 #### Raw YARA match result: